Rock Climbing in Yangshuo

-Anzelle from South Africa, she never do rock climbing before, she did pretty good job as her first time climbing,she went on 4 different crags, and seems can not get enough, the feeling of conquer and confidence in yourself is the key to reach to the top successfully.
+Anzelle from South Africa.
+She had never tried rock climbing in Yangshuo before, she did a pretty good job as her first time climbing.
+She went on 4 different crags.
+The feeling of conquering and confidence in yourself is the key to reaching to the top successfully.

-Margret(in black shirt) and Taline are experienced climbers, they each had 4 and 2 years rock climbing experience, they brought their own gears and they look like a spider woman crossing past rocks.
-Set back from the familiar sounds of busy roads and near deafening bus horns, one of the quickest crags to get to provides a quiet and remote feeling despite barely leaving the town.
+Set back from the familiar sounds of busy roads and near-deafening bus horns, one of the quickest crags to get to provides a quiet and remote feeling despite barely leaving the town.

 With rock climbing, you have built-in conversation starters.
-It’s hard to break the ice and start conversations with strangers, but with rock climbing, you could offer to belay another person, you can discuss a route that one of you is about to climb, and you can offer tips and encouragement to climbers on the wall.
+It’s hard to break the ice and start conversations with strangers.
+But with rock climbing, you could offer to belay another person.
+You can discuss a route that one of you is about to climb.
+You can offer tips and encouragement to climbers on the wall.
 Rock climbing is a social sport, so expect to talk to new people.
-After all, you need someone to belay you and you can return the favor by belaying them, too.
+After all, you need someone to belay you.
+You can return the favour by belaying them too.